Atsimo-Andrefana

-Atsimo-Andrefana is a region of Madagascar.
+Atsimo-Andrefana (South West) is a region of Madagascar.
 It borders Menabe in north, Amoron'i Mania and Haute Matsiatra in northeast, Ihorombe and Anosy in east and Androy in southeast.
 The capital is Toliara and the population was 1,799,088 in 2018.
 Atsimo Andrefana is geographically the largest of all Malagasy regions with an area of 66236 km2.

 Administrative divisions

 Atsimo-Andrefana Region is divided into nine districts, which are sub-divided into 105 communes.